anna0625/material-ui-tute/README.md

 # material-ui-tute

-a simple note page with material-ui and react.
-followed by a tutorial taught by [The Net Ninja - Youtube](https://www.youtube.com/c/TheNetNinja)
+A simple note page with material-ui and react.
+Data is stored in FireSotre.
+I learnt from the tutorial taught by The Net Ninja.
+[Try it!](https://notetaking-materialui-react.web.app)

 /create
 ![create](/img/create.png)